-- 9.1 All new members of staff, including newly qualified teachers and teaching assistants, will be given an induction which includes the following: - Issue and explain the safeguarding and child protection policy - Issue and explain the behaviour policy
+- 9.1.
+All new members of staff, including newly qualified teachers and teaching assistants, will be given an induction which includes the following: - Issue and explain the safeguarding and child protection policy. - Issue and explain the behaviour policy.

-- Issue and explain the staff behaviour policy/code of conduct - Issue and explain the policy/guidance which includes the safeguarding response to children who go missing from education - Explain the role of the DSL and share the identities of the DSL and all DDSLs - Issue Part One or Annex A and Annex B of Keeping Children Safe in Education September 2022 - Child protection and safeguarding training (including online safety) - All new members of staff are expected to read the above-mentioned documents and to sign an acknowledgement of this.
+- Issue and explain the staff behaviour policy and code of conduct. - Issue and explain the policy or guidance which includes the safeguarding response to children who are absent from education, particularly on repeat occasions and/or for prolonged periods. - Explain the role of the DSL and share the identities of the DSL and all DDSLs. - Issue Part One or Annex A\ and Annex B of Keeping Children Safe in Education September 2024. - Child protection and safeguarding training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring). - All new members of staff are expected to read the above-mentioned documents and to sign an acknowledgement of this.

-Part One of Keeping Children Safe in Education is 'information for all staff' and in general all staff will be expected to read it.
+\Part One of Keeping Children Safe in Education is 'information for all staff' and in general all staff will be expected to read it.
 Annex A is a condensed version of Part One and it may be issued instead of Part One to some staff who do not directly work with children.
-Decisions around which version is read by whom will be made on an individual basis by the headteacher and DSL.
+Decisions around which version is read by whom will be made on an individual basis by the head teacher and DSL.